 How popular is the baby name Magali in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Magali and check out all the blog posts that mention the name Magali.
+Plus, check out all the blog posts that mention the name Magali.

 Oregon’s Open Data website includes several tables of baby name data from 2012.

 The most interesting thing about this data?
 It goes all the way down to names given to just three babies per year.
 (All the SSA baby name lists, on the other hand, have a five-baby cutoff.)